 Internships are everywhere and nowhere.
 It depends on your perspective and your approach.

-Ramblerlink – This is Loyola’s job and internship database for all undergraduate students.
+Handshake is Loyola’s job and internship database for all undergraduate students.
 You’ll have to search a bit and slice and dice the data, but you will find communication, journalism and Ad/PR internships here at times as well.
 This site is also a great tool to get acquainted with in advance of your search for a post-graduation job.
 More information about Handshake can be found here.